Shirley Boys' High School

-The school colours are sky blue and gold.

 Brief history

 Parents in the eastern and northern suburbs of Christchurch had wanted single-sex education for their sons.
 In 1957, this finally became available when the school opened under its first Headmaster, Charles Gallagher.

 Established on a swampy paddock formerly used for grazing horses to the west of North Parade, the School grew rapidly.
 Within a few years it became a self-confessed and proud rival to Christchurch Boys' High School as well as to St. Andrew's and St Bede's College.